mkj89/Bellabeat-Fitness-Analysis/README.md

 ## Introduction

-In this case study, I will explore Bellabeat, a high-tech manufacturer of health-focused products for women.
-As a junior data analyst working on the marketing analytics team at Bellabeat, I will analyze smart device usage data to gain insight into how consumers use non-Bellabeat smart devices.
-My goal is to apply these insights to one Bellabeat product and provide high-level recommendations for the marketing strategy.
+This case study delves into the world of Bellabeat, a high-tech manufacturer of health-focused products for women.
+As a Junior Data Analyst on the team, my task is to analyze smart device usage data for Bellabeat.
+By exploring and understanding customer interactions with smart devices, I aim to uncover valuable insights that will drive Bellabeat's marketing strategy and propel the company towards greater success in the global smart device market.
 ## Business Task

 The business task involves analyzing smart device usage data and answering the following questions: